Juste family

 Juste or Giusti is the name conventionally applied to a family of Italian sculptors.

 Their real name was Betti, originally from the area of San Martino a Mensola, a church in Florence.
 Giusto Betti, whose name was afterwards given to the whole family, and Andrea are the first two known to us.
 Neither seems to have gone out of Italy.
 But Andrea had three sons - Antonio or Antoine Juste (1479-1519), Andrew (born about 1483), and John or Jean Juste, the best known of the house (1485-1549) - all of whom early emigrated to France and figured prominently during the Renaissance.
 With Francesco Laurana they stand as the most brilliant representatives and the most active emissaries of Italian art beyond the Alps.
 Juste de Juste (ca. 1505-ca. 1559), son of Antonio and pupil of Jean, has been widely accepted as the author of some well-known etchings of naked or écorché (flayed) male figures signed with a complicated monogram.
 He also worked as a stuccoist of the School of Fontainebleau under Rosso Fiorentino.

 As early as 1504 the three brothers were in Brittany, at Dol, executing the monument of Bishop Thomas James.
 Later, they separated.
-Antoine worked for the Cardinal d'Amboise in the castle of Gaillon; while Jean, attracted to Tours, spent a few years in the atelier of Michel Colombe, famous as the sculptor of the "Entombment" in the Abbey of Solesmes.
+Antoine worked for Georges d'Amboise in the castle of Gaillon; while Jean, attracted to Tours, spent a few years in the atelier of Michel Colombe, famous as the sculptor of the "Entombment" in the Abbey of Solesmes.
 Colombe was the last representative of the Dijon School, founded by Claus Sluter under the first dukes of Burgundy.
 At his school Jean Juste became imbued with the realism of Flanders, slightly softened and tempered with French delicacy.
 Through this combination of qualities, he created for himself a style whose charm consisted in its flexibility and complexity.
 At the death of Michel Colombe (1512) the Justes worked again in concert and inherited his fame.
 Francis I of France commissioned them to execute the mausoleum of Louis XII at St-Denis, and this occupied almost fifteen years (1516–31).
 But Antoine's share in this work was slight, as he died in 1519.
 The honour of this work belongs entirely to his brother Jean.